suandrew14/best-practices/README.md

 === A generalised Data Analytics workflow ===

 1. Jupyter notebook: Develop, debug and experiment in Jupyter.
-Take non-general functions here and move to "project_x_functions.py".
+Take non-general, project specific functions here and move to 'local-utils.py'.
+If you edit 'local-utils.py' while the notebook is running use %load_ext autoreload to re-load the edited package.
-2. Pycharm: Make generalised tasks you are doing many times in Jupyter into functions (utils.py) to use in the future.
+3. Pycharm: Make generalised tasks you are doing many times in Jupyter into functions 'global-utils.py' to use in the future.
 Clean data in Pycharm if it's easier.
 Write automation scripts here.
-3. Tableau/PowerBI: Use in the final stages for visualisation and dashboards.
+4. Tableau/PowerBI: Use in the final stages for visualisation and dashboards.

 For example, a the data-analytics-portfolio may contain a project folder with the following: